Disassembly (malcat.asm)

 Returns the ith

-i (int) – zero-based index of the oeprand to get
+i (int) – zero-based index of the operand to get

 IndexError